gushogg-blake/rollup-plugin-spincheck/readme.md

 ### Runtime

 Spincheck adds initialisers for a counter variable and a debug array above every annotated loop and uses lightweight constructs to trigger the break, so shouldn't have a meaningful impact on performance.

 No function calls are made until the break point and nothing is added to the array until three loops before the break point.

 ### Build time

-The plugin does a simple string search for `spincheck` in every module before processing it in order to avoid parsing overhead in files that don't have any annotated loops.
+The plugin does a simple string search for `spincheck` in every module before processing it, in order to avoid parsing overhead in files that don't have any annotated loops.

 For modules with annotated loops, the transform is done using [recast](https://github.com/benjamn/recast).

 ## Transform example